2020 State of the Nation Address (Philippines)

-The 2020 State of the Nation Address was the fifth State of the Nation Address delivered by President Rodrigo Duterte.
+The 2020 State of the Nation Address was the fifth State of the Nation Address (SONA) delivered by Rodrigo Duterte, the 16th president of the Philippines, on July 27, 2020, at the Batasang Pambansa Complex.

 Preparations

+The session hall had limited physical attendance due to social distancing measures observed in response to the ongoing COVID-19 pandemic.

 Due to the COVID-19 pandemic in the Philippines, there was uncertainty on whether President Rodrigo Duterte would be physically present in the Session Hall of the Batasang Pambansa Complex to deliver his annual State of the Nation Address.
 Among the options considered as mentioned by Presidential spokesperson Harry Roque was Duterte delivering his speech via video conference from Malacañang.

 On July 20, 2020, Roque confirmed that Duterte "will be physically present in Batasan".
 The House of Representatives has also issued an advisory allowing only the government-owned Radio TV Malacañang (RTVM) to set up broadcast equipment for the said event and will be fed for use by other media entities.
 The event will also be live streamed through the YouTube and Facebook channels of RTVM.

 The Metropolitan Manila Development Authority is expected to deploy about 1,000 traffic management personnel to help manage the traffic within the venue of the said event.
 Film director Joyce Bernal, who was commissioned to be involved in the coverage of the speech, has promised a simpler "very Filipino" SONA but with a "different flavor".